OpenSettings/open-settings-docs/docs/v1/docs/quick-start-persistent-storage.md

 Before running the project, update your database configuration:

 - Modify **`SqlServerConnectionString`** in `appsettings.json` to match your database.
-- If you're using a different database provider (e.g., PostgreSQL, MySQL), install the required package, update the database configuration in `settingsServiceConfiguration.Provider.Orm.ConfigureDbContext`, **delete the `Data` folder**, and rerun migrations (see [Generate Database Migrations](#3-generate-database-migrations)).
+- If you're using a different database provider (e.g., PostgreSQL, MySQL), install the required package, update the database configuration in `settingsServiceProviderConfiguration.Provider.Orm.ConfigureDbContext`, **delete the `Data` folder**, and re-run migrations (see [Generate Database Migrations](#3-generate-database-migrations)).

 ### ▶️ Run the Project